WICG/turtledove/FLEDGE_extended_PA_reporting.md

   respectively.
 This is also capped at 1.1x the current quota, but please do keep in mind that the quota might increase in the future, so if you use these metrics rather than percentage-based ones, you may wish to reserve some extra margin around the bucket space (perhaps something like 15x) to avoid confusion in the future.
+If you use `ig-storage-used` base value for a contribution value rather than for a bucket number, the local contribution budget cap may become an issue unless it's scaled down considerably.

 Note that these metrics are measured only for some kinds of worklet executions &mdash; some are only relevant for bidders, and get 0 in the seller functions.
 In case of reporting functions,